dhis2/developer-portal/blog/2021-11-19-pwa-tech-1/index.md

 tags: [app platform, pwa, tech]
 ---

-We are excited about the recent release of PWA features in the App Platform, which you can read about in [this blog post introducing them](https://developers.dhis2.org/blog/2021/11/introducing-pwa), and we think the design challenges we faced in making these features available in a generalized way and the ways we used available technologies to solve those challenges are quite unique and interesting, so we want to share some excerpts from the development process here!
+We are excited about the recent release of PWA features in the App Platform, which you can read about in [this blog post introducing them](https://developers.dhis2.org/blog/2021/11/introducing-pwa), and we think the design challenges we faced in making these features generalizable to any app and the ways we used available technologies to solve those challenges are quite unique and interesting, so we want to share some excerpts from the development process here!
 This article will also help provide a deeper understanding of how the PWA features work under the hood, which may be relevant to your development purposes.

 <!--truncate-->